Excepts from my Tuesday Night Treating and Beating Fibromyalgia Teleconference

 Lyrica and Neurontin

 We also know that sleep medications increase your risk of all sources of mortality like smoking a pack of cigarettes a day.
 That’s how dangerous they are for you to take on a consistent basis.
 It’s not something that you want to be on if you can figure out another way to do it.

 Avandia increases the risk of heart attack and stroke by 42%, and doubles the risk of heart failure.
 Actos raises the risk of heart failure by 40.
-Diabetics have an increased risk of having a cardiovascular event when you have diabetes.
-But it’s ironic that the medicine that they’re using to treat Type 2 diabetes for many patients, actually increases the risk of heart attack and stroke.
-It makes no sense to me and I’m sure it makes no sense to you when you hear that.
-Just so you know, those medications are really not the answer.
+Diabetics have an increased risk of having a fatal cardiovascular event.
+However, many doctors prescribe medication to treat type 2 diabetes that actually increases the risk of heart attack and stroke.
+It makes no sense to prescribe these drugs and I’m sure it makes no sense to you when you hear that.
+These medications are not the answer.

 I’m not trying to get you to stop your medications.
 What I’m doing is to get you to learn more about your medications.
 Are they in fact helping you or are they hurting you, and that’s a question that only you can answer once you start doing the research and then working with a functional medicine doctor who specializes in fibromyalgia.

-Everything can be done remotely, the blood work can be done in your town, the test kits can be ordered and sent to you so you can send those in … everything can be done by phone.
+Everything can be done remotely, the blood work can be done in your town, the test kits can be ordered and sent to you so you can send those in.
+Everything can be done by phone.

 You can go to FunctionalFibroDoctors.com to see if there’s a doctor in your area.
 For heaven’s sake, don’t settle.
 It’s time to be proactive and do something and actually feel good again.
 If you doubt that you can, I would encourage you to look at the testimonials on my TreatingandBeating.com site.
 You’ll see or hear from patients who were just like you are now, and now they’ve gotten their life back, so it can be done … it certainly can.